Entrepreneurship and Small Business Management Certificate Program

 This certificate program is designed for students who are interested in launching their own business venture or working in a small to medium sized business upon graduation.

-Students must complete all requirements for at least one of the School of Business Administration's majors: Accounting, Finance, Management, Marketing, or Management Information Systems.
+Students must complete all requirements for at least one of the College of Business's majors: Accounting, Finance, Management, Marketing, or Management Information Systems.

 Students must complete the following two required courses:

 - BGMT 458 Advanced Entrepreneurship Seminar

 Students must complete a 498 internship course offered by any of the College of Business 's major areas.